Buddhist monasticism: Japan

+However, the practice of non-celibate monasticism was never widespread outside of Jōdo Shinshū until the Imperial Japanese government enacted the Nikujiku Saitai Law (肉食妻帯) during the Meiji Restoration.
+Through the lens of Japanese nationalism, Buddhism came to be viewed as a suspicious and foreign religion associated with China.
+In an effort to secularize the Buddhist clergy and promote the newly established religion of State Shinto, it was declared that clergy of any Buddhist sect were free to marry.
+Japanese Buddhist clergy were also permitted to drink alcohol, eat meat, and raise children in so-called “family temples”.
+This movement, known as the Haibutsu kishaku of the Meiji era, resulted in the destruction of tens of thousands of Buddhist temples across Japan, the forced laicization of Buddhist clergy, widespread attacks on Buddhist doctrine and praxis, and other repressive anti-Buddhist measures.

 The spread of non-celibate monasticism across the Japanese colonial empire was part of Imperial Japan's systematic efforts to eradicate the cultures of its colonial territories.
 Japanese Buddhist missionaries in colonial Korea declared that Korean Buddhism needed to be reformed under their guidance, and traditional Korean Buddhist practices were replaced with Japanese ones in an effort to assimilate Koreans into Japanese society.
 Monks from pro-Japanese factions began adopting Japanese customs, including marriage, having children, and living with their families in monasteries.
 In 1970, the Korean Seon community split over this issue: the larger Jogye Order remains fully celibate, while the smaller Taego Order retains non-celibate priests as a remnant of Japanese colonialism.

 The Empire of Japan also strategically employed sexual violence against Buddhist monastics in China as a form of psychological warfare to weaken Chinese religious institutions and resistance to Japanese imperialism.
 Because Buddhist monastics take vows of celibacy, Japanese soldiers raped Buddhist nuns and forced monks to rape women during the Nanjing Massacre in an effort to spiritually violate them.